Stanescu-Stefan/Penetration-Testing-and-Bug-Bounty/README.md

 https://book.hacktricks.wiki/en/index.html

-try these out on our free labs at https://labs.hackxpert.com
+try these out on these free labs at https://labs.hackxpert.com